jlustigy/coronagraph/docs/paper/paper.md

 space-based, direct-imaging mission concepts [@Mennesson2016; @Bolcar2016].

-The ``coronagraph`` package may also be used to simulate signal-to-noise ratios and synthetic spectra of transiting exoplanets in transmission and emission.
+The ``coronagraph`` package may also be used to simulate signal-to-noise ratios and synthetic spectra for transiting exoplanets in transmission and emission.
 The transiting exoplanet modules extend the potential science applications of ``coronagraph`` to non-coronagraph-equipped telescopes, enabling studies relevant to a far-infrared surveyor mission concept [@Cooray2017].